Philips Studios

 Philips Studios was a recording studio located at Stanhope Place in Central London near Marble Arch.
 The studio, which opened in 1956, was initially a primary recording location for Philips Records.
 The studios' name changed along with its record label affiliation, becoming Phonogram Studios in 1972, then PolyGram Studios in 1980.
 In 1983 Paul Weller bought the studios and renamed them Solid Bond Studios.
-Weller closed studio in 1991.
+Weller closed the studio in 1991.

 The studio was the location of numerous notable recordings by artists including Dusty Springfield, Manfred Mann, The Move, Electric Light Orchestra, Wizzard, Status Quo and others.

 History

-Philips Studio (1956-1972)
+Philips Studio (1956–1972)

 In May, 1956 Philips Records acquired the Regency building at 2-4 Stanhope Place in Central London, which they gutted and redesigned to become headquarters to its UK record division.
 A single-room recording studio (60' x 20', with a 25' high ceiling) was built in the large basement area, opening in August that year.
 The rooms above the studio accommodated a pressing plant and offices for Philips.

 The studio was initially equipped with an 8-input mono valve mixing console that was rebuilt for stereo in 1958.
 It was one of London's first 4-track studios.
 Philips employed head of A&R Johnny Franz, arranger Ivor Raymonde, and engineer Peter Olliff, with the studio producing hits by Marty Wilde, Frankie Vaughan, The Springfields (with lead vocalist Dusty), and The Walker Brothers in the late '50s and early '60s.

 In 1964, The Who (as The High Numbers) recorded "I'm the Face" at the studio.
 That year, the studio commissioned Neve Electronics to design and build a series of transistor-based equalizers.
 Pleased with the results, Philips commissioned a 16-channel mobile mixing console the following year - Neve's first transistor mixing console.
 In October 1965, a 20-channel console was commissioned for the London studio in conjunction with a remodel overseen by acoustician Sandy Brown, which Neve delivered in 1966.

 The same year, Dusty Springfield recorded "You Don't Have to Say You Love Me" at Philips, singing her vocals in the studio's stairwell.
 Other artists recording at the studio in the 1960s included Jimmy Page, Manfred Mann, The Spencer Davis Group, Ambrose Slade, and the Tubby Hayes Quartet.

 In 1970, The Move recorded their album Looking On at Philips, and when Move members Roy Wood and Jeff Lynne formed Electric Light Orchestra, they recorded at the same studio for ELO's debut album.